Hand Safety and Injury Prevention Safety Talk

 Three Common Types of Hand Injuries

-- Lacerations are the most common type of hand injuries.
+- Lacerations are the most common type of hand injury.
 Lacerations are due to sharp objects or tools.
-Often inadequate gloves are used during an activity that involves a sharp tool.
+Often, inadequate gloves are used during an activity that involves a sharp tool.
 A glove with Kevlar is effective in protecting the hand against a cutting or slicing motion.
 A straight stab motion can still easily penetrate these gloves.
-Caution needs to be used when using any tool that can easily penetrate the skin.
+Caution needs to be used when using sharp objects and any tools that can easily penetrate the skin.

 - Fractures occur when there is a sudden blow to the bones in the fingers or hands.
 Motor vehicle accidents often cause fractures to the hands.
 Another common cause of fractures is an individual extending out their hands to catch themselves from a fall.